TacticalMetaphysics/LiSE/README.md

 * The [RLTiles](http://rltiles.sourceforge.net/), available under [CC0](http://creativecommons.org/publicdomain/zero/1.0/), being in the public domain where it exists.
 * "Crypt" and "Island" from the [PROCJAM 2015 Art Pack](http://www.procjam.com/2015/09/procjam-art-pack-now-available/), by Marsh Davies, available under the terms of [Creative Commons BY-NC](http://creativecommons.org/licenses/by-nc/4.0/)
 * The default wallpaper, wallpape.jpg, is copyright [Fantastic Maps](http://www.fantasticmaps.com/free-stuff/), freely available under the terms of [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+* The ELiDE icon is by Robin Hill, used with permission.

 The icons are [Symbola](http://users.teilar.gr/~g1951d/), by George Douros, in the public domain.